nolanlawson/pwa-deploy/README.md

 ```

 This will deploy the directory to the first available Android
 device or emulator, and then open the site in your default mobile browser.
+Android 4.0+ is supported.

 Advanced usage
 ----